-In the IELTS Writing test, you need to think critically and talk about the causes of various problems plus the effects that they are having.
+In the IELTS Writing test, you need to talk about the causes of various developments and consider the possible effects.
+Depending on the topic, this could be

-This newspaper article (Should public transport be free?) displays a number of features which can help you make your writing more formal (scroll down to find a list of ’cause and effect’ collocations’).
+This newspaper article (Should public transport be free?) contains a number of language items which can help you make your writing more formal (scroll down to find a list of ’cause and effect’ collocations’).

 Keep a note of these features as you’re reading, and it will help you to use this formal, discursive style in your IELTS Writing Task 2.